Awards Logo

 Many organisations are increasingly looking towards the emerging role of data analytics to provide valuable insights into the impact of their learning programmes on both learner and business performance, and to inform important business decisions.

-The judges will be looking for evidence of the following:
+What the judges will be looking for

 • The learning data analytics project was aligned to a clearly defined, appropriate and measurable standard or framework.